robotostudio/sanity-plugin-image-gen/README.md

 # Sanity Plugin Image Gen

 An image generation plugin for Sanity Studio v3, that allows AI image creation directly within Sanity Studio.
-Built with TypeScript, allows for granular control of generation using custom API routes inside of your application.
+Built with TypeScript for granular control using custom API routes inside of your application.

 ## Features